alim395/PythonProjects/README.md

 # PythonProjects

-Past python projects go here.
+This is a python sandbox containing all my past python projects during my first semester of studies.